ahoffer/imageresize/README.md

 or GIF.
 * Methods to get and set a configuration.
 The configuration can be used by implementors of `ImageSize`.
-* A method to set the desired size of the output image.
+* A method to set the desired generate of the output image.
 * A method to initiate the sizing operation and return a `BufferedImage`